calvwng/react-workshop/student-lesson-notes-core.md

 - `useReducer` is the reducer pattern for local state.
 It's an alternative to using `useState`. `useReducer` can be good for complex local state.

 - `useReducer` docs: https://reactjs.org/docs/hooks-reference.html#usereducer

+- Redux allows is a middleman organized as a pub/sub state system that uses reducers.
+- store {}, dispatch to describe change
+- Redux's `reducer(state, action)` looks at dispatched `action.type` and returns obj to completely replace store with desired modifications

+- ended up being more code than using useState in this case, but it can help avoid jumbled state by modeling a finite state machine better

 ---